pingcap/docs-cn/op-guide/recommendation.md

 >
 > - In the test environment, the TiDB and PD can be deployed on the same server.
 > - For performance-related test, do not use low-performance storage and network hardware configuration, in order to guarantee the correctness of the test result.
+> - The TiDB server uses the disk to store server logs, so there are no special requirements for the disk type and capacity in the test environment.

 ### Production environment